wizelineacademy/TideworksQAAutomation-2022/README.md

 To schedule a personalized online tutorial with one of the mentors, please follow these instructions:

-Click [HERE] to schedule your mentoring session, a form will open with availability by day and time.
-Choose the one that best suits your needs.
+Click [HERE](https://docs.google.com/forms/d/e/1FAIpQLSfOnz97x892Zgs85NJgmkwGI4H4e6ucK7zWrWswrrYM_t_L8g/viewform?usp=sf_link) to schedule your mentoring session, a form will open.
+Enter and select the infomation that best suits your needs.
 Remember to fill out the feedback form at the end of your tutorial.

 # VIII.
 Contact Wizeline Digital Skills Accelerator